.png)

 So what you need to do is create mini clusters of “not-so-boring” content around these boring blogs, interlink all of them, and create a link juice that will boost the ranking for your money pages.

 For example, suppose I am writing about ClickUp alternatives.
-In that case, I will also create several blogs about ClickUp’s features, pricing, and comparison of ClickUp with other software and link them all to the alternative page to boost its ranking.
+In that case, I will also create several informational intent blogs about project management and internally link these pages back to the alternative page to boost its ranking.

 Remember this - building mini clusters isn’t just for ranking purposes.
 With the help of clusters, you can walk your prospects through your money pages and convert them into buyers.